-NOTE: You are eligible to compete in "Novice" events until 12 calendar months have elapsed since your first USRowing regatta entry.
-If you row for pleasure, exercise, and community, but do not compete, you retain novice status indefinitely.

-US Rowing Association Membership is not required unless you participate in USRowing sanctioned regattas.
+- NOTE: You are eligible to compete in "Novice" events until 12 calendar months have elapsed since your first USRowing regatta entry.
+If you row for pleasure, exercise, and community, but do not compete, you retain novice status indefinitely. - US Rowing Association Membership is not required unless you participate in USRowing sanctioned regattas.
 For most regattas SLRC attends, an Individual Basic membership is all that is necessary.
-For some regattas (e.g. USRowing Masters National Championships), an Individual Championship membership is required.
-Further information and the SLRC club code to register with USRowing will be provided by coaches prior to the first regatta for which you are considered eligible.

-All regattas require travel and 1-2 night hotel stays - there are no local events.
-Information about location, venue, specific features and timetables for each regatta will be shared with prospective entrants as dates approach.

-Costs (entry fees, boat trailer transport, coaches' accommodations, etc.) are divided by number of participants and invoiced through the Club.
-In 2023, costs per adult athlete for regular regattas ranged from \$75 - \$150; more for 5-day Masters' Nationals.

-You are responsible for your own accommodation booking, travel, and food.

-SLRC Novice competition uniform is simply to be "uniform" in appearance.
-They wear black/navy athletic shorts with navy tops.
-Individuals purchase, low-cost, practical items - they need not be identical, just look cohesive from a distance.

-- Defer purchase of SLRC Competitive Masters uniforms (uni OR tank + trou) until you advance to Masters. - Racing apparel purchase is done when the bi-annual JL Rowing "SLRC Store" is opened to group orders.
+For regattas such as USRowing Masters National Championships, an Individual Championship membership is required.
+Further information and the SLRC club code to register with USRowing will be provided by coaches prior to the first regatta for which you are considered eligible. - All regattas require travel and 1-2 night hotel stays there are no local events. - Information about location, venue, specific features and timetables for each regatta will be shared with prospective entrants as dates approach. - Costs (entry fees, boat trailer transport, coaches' accommodations, etc.) are divided by number of participants and invoiced through the Club.
+In 2023, costs per adult athlete for regular regattas ranged from \$75 \$150; more for 5-day Masters' Nationals. - You are responsible for your own accommodation booking, travel, and food. - SLRC Novice competition uniform is simply to be "uniform" in appearance.
+In 2022 and 2023, they wore black/navy athletic shorts with navy tops.
+Individuals purchased low-cost, practical items that gave a cohesive look on the water. - Defer purchase of SLRC Competitive Masters uniforms (uni OR tank + trou) until you advance to Masters. - Racing apparel purchase is via bi-annual JL Rowing group orders. - "Head Races"

-Head Races

 - Held during the fall long-course season - Race distance is ~ 5 kilometers, but requires 10+ kilometers of sustained rowing.
 Boats launch at the bottom of the course, warm up while rowing 5K to the start location, race 5K (20-25 min), then paddle to the recovery area.
-Time rowing continuously is ~ 1 hour. - SLRC adult teams typically attend 2 regattas between September and November. - Number and composition of SLRC boats entered is at the discretion of the coaches. - Intermediates might have the opportunity to race depending upon interest within the Intermediate crew, skill level, and discretion of the coaches.

-Sprint Races

-- Held over summer months - Race distance is 1 kilometer (3-5 min).
-Time on water (warm-up + race) is ~ 40 min. - SLRC adult teams typically attend 2-3 regattas between June and July. - Number and composition of SLRC boats entered is at the discretion of the coaches. - Intermediates might have the opportunity to race depending upon interest within the Intermediate crew, skill level, and discretion of the coaches.
+Time rowing continuously is ~ 1 hour. - SLRC adult teams typically attend 2 regattas between September and November. - Number and composition of SLRC boats entered is at the discretion of the coaches. - Intermediates might have the opportunity to race depending upon interest within the Intermediate crew, skill level, and discretion of the coaches. - "Sprint Races" - Held over summer months - Race distance is 1 kilometer (3-5 min).
+Time on water (warm-up + race) is ~ 40 min. - SLRC adult teams typically attend 2-3 regattas between June and July. - Number and composition of SLRC boats entered is at the discretion of the coaches. - Intermediates might have the opportunity to race depending upon interest within the Intermediate crew, skill level, and discretion of the coach